lwardzala/Business-Rules-Reasoning-System/Readme.md

 </p>
 </details></p>

-To delete Reasoning Task use:
+<u>To delete Reasoning Task use:</u>
 - DELETE /api/reasoning-task/{id}

 ## Use cases

-The Reasoning System can be used when:
+The Reasoning System can be used whenever you want to automate a decision process:

 1. You have a production hall and want to automate production process.
 You can connect the Host application with production machine's API to avoid any to be idle;